Get an annual AARP membership for only $9. Offer ends 12/11.

 Home Care for Veterans

 If you are a Veteran and eligible for a VA pension, you may be entitled to the Housebound benefit.
-This is a payment to those who are receiving care in-home or in the home of a family member.
+It is a payment to those receiving care in-home or in a family member’s home.

 Veterans may be eligible for the Housebound benefits if:

-1. The Veteran has a single permanent disability evaluated as 100 percent disabling AND due to such disability, he/she is permanently and substantially confined to his/her immediate premises, OR,
+1. The Veteran has a single permanent disability evaluated as 100-percent disabling AND due to such disability, they are permanently and substantially confined to their immediate premises, OR,

 In addition, your income must be less than $14,978 without dependents or $18,773 with dependents.
 To apply for the Housebound benefit, call your regional VA office.
 For a listing by state, go here.
 You can also apply online using the VA's VONAPP (Veterans On Line Application) website.